huggingface/blog/keras-chatbot-arena.md

 ### 4.3 More mistake fixing

 Some of these models cruised through the exercise with few mistakes and therefore few chances to fix them and earn a broccoli <big>🥦</big>.
-Using the [Keras chatbot arena](https://huggingface.co/spaces/huggingface/keras-chatbot-battle) UI, we can run them on mistakes <big>🍄</big> made by other LLMs and see if they can fix them.
+Using the [Keras chatbot arena](https://huggingface.co/spaces/huggingface/keras-chatbot-arena) UI, we can run them on mistakes <big>🍄</big> made by other LLMs and see if they can fix them.

 Same color coding as before: green broccoli <big>🥦</big> for correctly fixing the error, red poisonous mushroom <big>🍄</big> if the error is still there, dumpster fire <big>🔥</big> for multiple errors.
+The full transcript of the conversations is [here](https://docs.google.com/document/d/1CCOB1NuVXnqN2ofhIGPldGG5MGeznzKebVqwKKB9vk4/edit?usp=sharing).

 |Model|Wrong time…<br/>3 attempts|API only…<br/>3 attempts|Wrong API…<br/>3 attempts|
 |:---|:---:|:---:|:---:|